The GAP Team's Commitment to Intersectionality

 The GAP team is committed to intersectionality as a core guiding principle for our work in gender policy research translation.
 In this statement we lay out why intersectionality is a priority and necessity for GAP and for gender policy work more broadly.
 We also outline the current state of intersectional research on GAP and make concrete commitments for better incorporating intersectionality into our content and into our work as a team.
 We are making these commitments publicly to hold ourselves accountable to this important work and to communicate openly with GAP’s users about our vision for the platform.

-As part of our commitments that were put into action in 2020, we've updated the goals below with outcomes and continued goals in January 2022.
+As part of our commitments that were put into action in 2020, we have updated the goals below with outcomes and continued goals in August 2023.

 Intersectionality as a Guiding Principle